dexplo/dexplot/Upcoming Features.md

   * ax.get_position() after fig.canvas.draw()
 * size figure by number of bars/boxes/etc
 * allow user to set by axes
+* font size proportion to number of labels
+* all text in figure proportional to number of items in figuer

 # Upcoming Features
+* parameter for wrapping text (default 10)

 * [ ] kde with annotations, allow for binning
 * [ ] scatter with kde